Articles of Confederation vs. The Constitution

 2 Houses of Congress The U.S. Constitution

-A majority in each house must pass it and the president must sign it.
+A majority in each house must pass a bill and the president must sign it before it becomes law.
 The U.S. Constitution

 It had power over states and individuals.
 The U.S. Constitution

-It created both a federal and national government.
+It created both a system of government shared by the nation and its states.
 The U.S. Constitution

 Amend the constitution by passing it in both houses and 2/3 of the state legislatures The U.S. Constitution